 When I first discovered this cartoony little giraffe at my nephew’s, I was sceptical.
 It turns out to be a hit for any baby that is teething.

 My son is not that much into teether; he prefers screaming for attention.
 But for this one, he fiddles with it a lot more, and the funny sound it made when he accidentally squeezed it amused him too.
+It is one of the best toys in a baby checklist.

 The giraffe’s design is also notable.
 Younger babies start by chewing on the ears, then they move on to the jaw and later the legs.